 So how do climate forcers cause climate change?
 To put it simply, the amount of radiation the Earth absorbs from the sun must match the amount of radiation the Earth emits back to space.
 The difference between incoming and outgoing radiation is referred to as radiative forcing (RF).
 Positive RF occurs when outgoing energy is less than incoming energy, producing a warming effect.
 Conversely, negative RF occurs when outgoing energy is greater than incoming energy, producing a cooling effect.

 Evidently, anthropogenic climate forcers have been primarily warming the planet.
 Since the Industrial Revolution, global temperatures have increased by about 0.2°C per decade.
-Global surface temperatures in 2019 were about 1.1°C warmer than in 1880.
-This trend of temperature rise is expected to continue on for several decades, no matter the levels of anthropogenic emissions.
+Global surface temperatures in 2021 are about 1.1°C warmer than in 1880.
+This trend of temperature rise is expected to rapidly grow, and will very likely rise above 1.5°C above by 2040, according to the landmark IPCC report.

 To achieve these ambitious goals, all countries need to come together and engage in a substantial and sustained effort towards reducing anthropogenic climate forcing emissions.
 However, as powerful mitigation efforts may ‘[entail] substantial costs and short-term perceived burdens on society’, their benefits should be publicly elucidated in order to gain and retain public support.